Ask the Pro's: DIY Fishing Trip Away From the Crowds

 First, fishing during the time of your visit is some of the best of the year so good planning and timing on your part.
 There are salmon laying eggs which trout gorge on as well as decaying salmon flesh which is also a favorite for trout and dollies.

 The Kenai Peninsula has amazing fishing opportunities both for trout and dollies as well as salmon (there are no Grayling in the Kenai).
-Some of the trout in the "middle" section of the river (accessible mainly by boat) are some of the biggest in the state, some over 30 inches!
+Some of the trout in the "middle" section of the river (accessible mainly by boat) are some of the biggest in the state, some trophy rainbow trout over 30 inch!
 This area comes with amazing fishing but not much solitude, the term combat fishing was coined on the Kenai.
 The Kenai is the main river on the peninsula though there are a couple more rivers further south down towards Homer called the Anchor river and Deep Creek. which have amazing Dolly Varden and Silver Salmon fishing.
 They don't have rainbows and you will be a little too early for steel head.

 I like you, enjoy solitude and to me personally standing shoulder to shoulder or being boat to boat is not my idea of fishing.
-The Parks hwy. system offers up amazing Trout, Dolly, Grayling, and Salmon fishing opportunities with lot's of rivers to choose from.
-The trout average around 16-28 inches so not the monsters on the Kenai or NakNek but still big wild fish.
+The Alaska Parks Highway system offers up amazing Trout, Dolly, Grayling, and Salmon fishing opportunities with lot's of rivers to choose from.
+The trout average around 16-28 inches so not the monsters on the Kenai or Naknek but still big wild fish.
 On the Parks hwy. system there is significantly less pressure so much more chances of having a section of river completely to yourself.

 Lastly, the road system fishing in Alaska is amazing, both north and south.
 However none of them compare to accessing a river that has no road to it or by it!
 Consider doing a day fly out trip.
 It is worth the money.